-As of the 2010 Census, the total population of the state of Washington was 6,724,540.10 As the most populous county in the state of Washington, King County's population was 1,931,249.11 In other words, about 29 percent of the total population of the state of Washington lives in King County.
+As of the 2010 Census, the total population of the state of Washington was 6,724,540.
+As the most populous county in the state of Washington, King County's population was 1,931,249.
+In other words, about 29 percent of the total population of the state of Washington lives in King County.

-Southeast King County Higher Education Needs Assessment and Operating Plan Moreover, the county is projected to continue this pattern of growth.
-Washington's Office of Financial Management produces a state population forecast by county, which shows that King County is projected to experience 20 percent population growth by 2040.
+Moreover, the county's population is projected to continue this pattern of growth.
+Washington's Office of Financial Management-which forecasts state population by county-projects that the population of King County will grow 20 percent by 2040, as shown in Table 1.

 Broken down by age group, these projections indicate that King County's older population-aged 65 and above-will grow at the most dramatic rate.
-However, it is important to note that while this age group's percentage growth is high, the overall number of people in this category is relatively small compared to the working-age population (25-64) which is projected to reach over 1.2 million by 2040 compared to the 477,754 total of the 65 and above age group.
+While the percentage growth of this age group is high, the overall number of people in this category (477,754 by 2040) is relatively small compared to the working-age population (ages 25-64), which is projected to reach over 1.2 million by 2040 (see Table 2).